 When the doctor came in and began shaving his leg, he never even glanced toward the doctor.
 He had always growled in the past and showed his teeth……….not this time.
 I gently held him under my arm and ran my hands through his fur.
 I loved that dog with every last bit of blood in my heart.
 A few minutes later when he was lying lifeless on the table I was deeply saddened, but relieved.
 He looked like he was relaxed.
 He was lying on the table peacefully without any pain running through his body.
 It was January 11, 2013.
 He was only a month shy of his birthday.

 A few weeks passed before I went to pick up his ashes.
 When I went to get them I made sure I went in the daylight.
 When I walked out of the building with his ashes I talked to him like I always did.
 I’m not sure if he could hear me in the spiritual world or if I just did it for myself.
-Either way it comforted me to have him with me again.
+Either way, it comforted me to have him with me again.
 Since it was daylight I held his ashes on the door at the bottom of the window as I drove down the road.
 I did it so he could look out the window like he always did.
 After a few miles, I put the can on my thigh and left it there until I got home.

 I’m not sure where the time went.
 I do know that I loved every single minute that I had Theo in my life.
 He listened to me when I needed to babble.
-He looked at my in a blank stare when I complained.
+He looked at me in a blank stare when I complained.
 He snuggled up next to me when I needed to cry.
 He barked at me when I needed a little redirection.
-He followed me when I didn’t feel like leading.
+He followed me when I didn’t feel like being alone.
 He led me when I wasn’t able to find my way.
 He was there for me the entire time.
 He loved me unconditionally and I loved him the same.
 Pets make it so easy for us to do things the right way.
 It’s too bad more of us couldn’t learn from this and love the people in our lives unconditionally.
 I’ve tried my best to do that and having Theo in my life has helped me with it.

 …………..Until we meet again……………….Farewell little buddy.
 I love you Theodore Northlander Mead.